 Several famous incidents involving gun salutes took place during the American Revolution.
-On 16 November 1776, the Continental Navy brigantine Andrew Doria, Captain Isaiah Robinson, fired a salute of 13 guns on entering the harbor of St. Eustatius in the West Indies (some accounts give 11 as the number).
+On November 16, 1776, the Continental Navy brigantine Andrew Doria, Captain Isaiah Robinson, fired a salute of 13 guns upon entering the harbor of St. Eustasius in the West Indies (some accounts give 11 as the number).
 A few minutes later, the salute was returned by 9 (or 11) guns by order of the Dutch governor of the island.

-The 21-gun salute became the highest honor a nation rendered.
+The 21-gun salute became the highest honor a nation could render.
 Varying customs among the maritime powers led to confusion in saluting and return of salutes.
 Great Britain, the world's preeminent sea power in the 18th and 19th centuries, compelled weaker nations to salute first, and for a time monarchies received more guns than did republics.

 Gun Salute System Changes

 The gun salute system of the United States has changed considerably over the years.
 In 1810, the "national salute" was defined by the War Department as equal to the number of states in the Union--at that time 17.

-This salute was fired by all U.S. military installations at 1:00 p.m. (later at noon) on Independence Day.
+This salute was fired by all U.S. military installations at 1 p.m. (later at noon) on Independence Day.
 The President also received a salute equal to the number of states whenever he visited a military installation.

 It may be noted that 21 was the number of states in the Union at that time.
-For a time thereafter, it became customary to offer a salute of one gun for each state in the Union, although in practice there was a great deal of variation in the number of guns actually used in a salute.'
+For a time thereafter, it became customary to offer a salute of one gun for each state in the Union, although in practice there was a great deal of variation in the number of guns actually used in a salute.